 But of course, reclaimed wood needn’t have an extensive or prominent history behind it.
 Simply having furniture re-purposed or re-imagined can help items you wanted to throw away still retain their value in your home, through another form.
 Now that’s a history you cannot buy outright.

-Sometimes, purchasing new items, sourcing historical desirable pieces, or having professional work done, while nice, does not fill the need you have.
-This is where the ideal of adding character can break down a little.
+Sometimes, you can buy new items, source historical desirable pieces, or have professional work done.
+While nice, you might find it does not fill the need you have.
+This is where the idea of adding character can break down a little.

-Should our homes only be dictated by the items we can find in a store or online?
+Should we define decorating success by the items we can find in a store or online?
 Of course, there’s no real ‘right’ answer here, only that which you hope to express.

 Perhaps you wish to paint an old table light blue and have it miniaturized to a fixture more appropriate for a coffee table.
 Perhaps you wish to create a family mural against one of your walls, and apply yourself tastefully to that space.
 Character is what you make of it, and what makes you happy.